Azure/data-api-builder/README.md

 Once you have your connection strings properly formatted you can build and run the project.
 In Visul Studio this can be done by selecting the type of database you wish to connect when you run build and run the project from within Visual Studio.

-To build and run the project from the command line you need to set the Data Type, and then can use the dotnet run command.
+To build and run the project from the command line you need to set the Database Type, and then can use the dotnet run command.
 For example `ASPNETCORE_ENVIRONMENT=PostgreSql dotnet watch run --project DataGateway.Service` would build and run the project for PostregreSql.

 Once the project is running you can test the API with a tool like postman (https://www.postman.com/).
 Files are included that will automatically populate your database with useful tables.
 The tests that are built into the project use these tables for validation as well.
 To do so, execute the SQL contained in `MsSqlBooks.sql` located in the `DataGateway.Service` directory.